hl7dk/kl-children/input/pagecontent/StructureDefinition-klgateway-children-indicator-intro.md

 * Hearing (Only school children)
 * Sight (Only school children)

  Observation.code.coding, holds the valid values for the types of indicators.
 It is bound to a mandatory set of codes reflecting the areas mentioned above.
-The codes are owned by the municipalituies and defined specifically for the children database.
-In addition to the mandatory codes, some of the profiles requires a SNOMED CT code as well.
+The codes are owned by the municipalities and defined specifically for the children database.

 For each indicator, Observation.value[x] is a coded value Observation.valueCodeableConcept.
-Each of the profiles that inherits from the abstract indicator defines the required ValueSets, which contain children database codes and in some cases SNOMED CT codes.
+Each of the profiles that inherits from the abstract indicator defines the required ValueSets, which contain children database codes.

-The effective time of the observation is documented in Observation.effectiveDateTime, all indicators should use the time, where the health nurse has an encounter with the family or child, not the time where a problem first occured.
+The effective time of the observation is documented in Observation.effectiveDateTime, all indicators should use the time, where the health nurse has an encounter with the family or child, not the time where a problem first occurred.

 Observation.subject holds the reference to the child or parent, who is observed.
 Observation.encounter hold the reference to the encounter in which the observation is performed.
-For parent observations do not reference the childs encounter, just leave it blank.
+For parent observations do not reference the child’s encounter, just leave it blank.

 Notice that the status-attribute is mandatory.
-For normal use, just set to "final", if data is missing or another problem has occured, follow the FHIR guidance to populate the field correctly.
+For normal use, just set to "final", if data is missing or another problem has occurred, follow the FHIR guidance to populate the field correctly.

 To indicate missing data, Observation.dataAbsentReason is used.
+Observation.dataAbsentReason is mandatory if no value is given.

 ### Conversions between Danish information model and FHIR-profile